markusevanger/feed/README.md

 This page loads and unloads high res media while scrolling, so you should probably not use mobile internet :)

-CLAUDE DISCLAIMER i built this in large part with Claude just to see how far i can get with it
+**CLAUDE DISCLAIMER!** i built this in large part with Claude just to see how far i can get with it